St Machar’s Cathedral

 St Machar’s Cathedral was the seat of the bishop of Aberdeen, around 1131, However, the Bishop Nechtan moved from Mortlach to Dufftown.

-William Wallace in 1305 was executed and parts of his body was sent across the country to warn other dissenters, however the left arm ended up in Aberdeen and has been buried in the walls of the Cathedral.
+William Wallace in 1305 was executed and parts of his body were sent across the country to warn other dissenters, however, the left arm ended up in Aberdeen and has been buried in the walls of the Cathedral.

-St Marchrs’ Cathedral is longer a ‘Cathedral’ its rather a high kirk, this is because this hasn’t been the seat of the bishop since 1690.
+St Marchar’s Cathedral is longer a ‘Cathedral’ its rather a high kirk, this is because this hasn’t been the seat of the bishop since 1690.

-It is located to the north of the city center, in the former burgh of Old Aberdeen.
+It is located to the north of the city centre, in the former burgh of Old Aberdeen.